Should you renovate your investment property?

 It's important to consider all factors when it comes to your investmentREAD MORE

-You’ve decided to sell your home.
+"I want to sell my property," you say to yourself.
 Fantastic!
 Now look around, really look around, to see if there are things that need to be improved before the sale.

 Fixing your property’s issues, no matter how small they may seem, can go a long way towards helping you achieve the price that you want when it finally goes on the market.